Francis Ona: Secessionist leader

 Ona became the acknowledged leader of the BRA after the death of Serero in 1989; Sam Kauona, a former soldier in the army, led military operations.
-The Papua New Guinea Government sent in the police and then the army under Jerry Singirok to quell the uprising, but they were unable to do so.
+The Papuan government sent in the police and then the army under Jerry Singirok to quell the uprising, but they were unable to do so.
 The island was placed under a State of Emergency under the control of the PNG Police Commissioner.
 The number of complaints increased about human rights abuses by PNG forces, which initially strengthened support for the BRA.

-In January 1990, Bougainville Copper announced that they were suspending operations at the mine.
+In January 1990, Bougainville Copper announced they were suspending operations at the mine.
 The PNG Government announced that they would withdraw troops and for international observers to verify the disarmament of the BRA.
 The police fled fearing for their lives in the absence of the army, and there was an attempted coup in Port Moresby over the deal.

 In response to a blockade imposed by the PNG Government later in 1990, Ona said he was the head of the Bougainville Interim Government and declared independence for the island.
-The island descended into anarchy, as several armed factions and clans struggled for power; the PNG Government supported these militias.
+The island descended into anarchy, as several armed factions and clans struggled for power with the PNG Government supporting these militias.
 The BRA leaders fell out with Joseph Kabui, the Premier of Bougainville, who had previously been a supporter.

-During Prime Minister Paias Wingti's term, the PNG Government renewed military efforts, and their troops captured Arawa, the provincial capital, in 1993 and recaptured the Panguna mine.
-Sir Julius Chan, Wingti's successor tried to broker a deal, but neither Ona and the BRA nor Kabui would sign a deal.
-Frustrated, Chan ordered a full-scale invasion in 1996 but neither Australia nor New Zealand would support it.
+During Prime Minister Paias Wingti's term, the PNG Government renewed military efforts and their troops captured Arawa, the provincial capital, in 1993 and recaptured the Panguna mine.
+Sir Julius Chan, Wingti's successor, tried to broker a deal, but neither Ona, the BRA, nor Kabui would sign a deal.
+Frustrated, Chan ordered a full-scale invasion in 1996 but neither Australia nor New Zealand showed willingness to support it.
 Chan hired Sandline International mercenaries, but the military threatened to arrest them on their arrival.
 Chan resigned to forestall a coup.

 Bougainville ceasefire

 A ceasefire was arranged later in 1997 between new Prime Minister Bill Skate and Joseph Kabui, with a multi-national Peace Monitoring Group commencing operations on the island.
 Though Ona and the BRA controlled 90% of the island, his break with Kabui meant that the BRA representatives were not involved in the talks.
 Ona believed that the New Zealand-brokered peace talks were unwarranted outside interference with Bougainville governance, and did not participate.

-During this period, Australian film maker Wayne Coles Janess made an acclaimed documentary film about the Bougainville Civil War.
-He was nearly assassinated by the PNG government.

 When he interviewed Ona, the leader declared :